jekyllislandtours/conceptual/README.md

 Conceptual 0.1.0
 ================

 Conceptual is a fast JVM based in-memory concept database that can be used as a feature store, graph database, and more.
-It's goal is to make every tradeoff in favor of speed.

 #### Philosphy
   * maximize read performance - optimize all tradeoffs for read performance